 Ask 2011 marketers about technology, and you might get tales of forgotten passwords or printer connection problems.
 At best, they might be getting excited about the soon to launch iPhone 4S, with its 4.5 inch screen and some weird new feature Apple was calling Siri.

 But lurking in the fringes of the marketing world, technology was starting to make its presence felt.

 In 2011 Martech influencer Scott Brinker started posting an annual index of martech suppliers in the Martech landscape.
 That first index had 150 suppliers.
-Each year since has seen the numbers grow rapidly.
-The last survey listed over 7,000 martech suppliers covered in the index.
+Ten years later, there’s now well over 7,000 martech suppliers covered in the index.

 - One to one interactions with the customer